notsatan/auto-sub/README.md

 #### FFmpeg

-path to FFmpeg executable.
-This will be the binary file for Linux, and `.exe` file for Windows users.
+Path to FFmpeg executable.
+This will be a binary file for Linux, and `.exe` file for Windows users.
 For most users, *auto-sub* should be able to implicitly fill this value during runtime.
 This flag can be used to modify the default value, or to manually enter the path to FFmpeg in case *auto-sub* is unable to locate it.

 #### FFprobe

-Similar to the `ffmpeg` flag, this flag sets the path to the FFprobe executable.
+Similar to the [ffmpeg](#ffmpeg) flag, this flag sets the path to the FFprobe executable.
 Again, for most users, *auto-sub* should be able to implicitly populate this value during runtime.

 #### Exclude